 After landing in Budapest, Hungary, we got stuck in the passport control line in the airport for over an hour, and ended up chatting with an American expat living in Budapest.
 Seizing the opportunity, we hit him up for a few local recommendations.
 His main advice was to break out of the Pest side of the city and explore the Buda Hills.
 We spent plenty of time on the more popular Pest side of the city, visiting places that top most lists of the ten best things to do in Budapest, and eating our way through Budapest’s Jewish Quarter.
 After fully exploring the Pest side, we headed over to the Buda side.
-Here’s our favorite things to do in Budapest, on the Buda side!
+Here are our favorite things to do in Budapest, on the Buda side!

 Buda Castle District